- About Us

-The health benefits of two omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), seem indisputable and range from improved cardiovascular risk factors and body composition to promotion of healthy inflammatory pathways.
-Lately, however, DHA has received a brighter spotlight of attention in the news due to its ability to influence the structure, function, and signaling of the brain.
-This impact results in a positive effect on memory and the nervous system, appealing to an aging population concerned about cognitive decline.
+The health benefits of two omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), seem indisputable.
+Ranging from improved cardiovascular risk factors and body composition to the promotion of healthy inflammatory pathways.
+Lately, DHA has received a brighter spotlight of attention in the news due to its ability to influence the structure, function, and signaling of the brain.
+Its impact results in a positive effect on memory and the nervous system, appealing to an aging population concerned about cognitive decline.

-Numerous studies have been conducted with confirmation that those who consume more fish and fish products had better cognitive performance and slower decline in mental function.
-And research has also indicated that APOE4 is the strongest risk factor for developing Alzheimer’s Disease (AD) due to its role in DHA metabolism and cognitive outcomes.
+Numerous studies confirmed people who consume more fish products had better cognitive performance and a slower decline in mental function.
+Research has also indicated that APOE4 is the strongest risk factor for developing Alzheimer’s Disease due to its role in DHA metabolism and cognitive outcomes.
 DHA promotes healthy brain function that is lacking in AD.
-However, there appears to be more to this story than just the popular APOE4 gene, a poor diet or failure to properly supplement with fish oils.
+However, there appears to be more to this story than just the popular APOE4 gene.
+A poor diet, or failure to properly supplement with fish oils.

 Is it DHA alone that has this potency or are there other factors yet unexplored contributing to the brain-building benefits of DHA?

-The level of DHA that actually reaches the brain is regulated by the BBB and this barrier is known to be highly restrictive to block the passage of certain substances from the bloodstream.
-Since brain DHA comes from the plasma, understanding the role of the BBB and mechanism of fatty acid transport to the brain is necessary.
+The level of DHA that actually reaches the brain is regulated by the BBB.
+This barrier is known to be highly restrictive to blocking the passage of certain substances from the bloodstream.
+Understanding the role of the BBB and the mechanism of fatty acid transport to the brain is necessary.

 By studying transporters, we may better understand how to influence passage through the BBB and provide better individualized dietary and supplement recommendations.